-- 8 pcs Wood screws with countersunk head Torx 4×20 mm
+- 8 pcs Wood screws with flat (countersunk) head

-- 2 pcs Steel plate – weight for weight jacket 4 kg
+- 2 pcs Steel plates – weight for weight jacket 4 kg (8.8 lbs)

 Alternatively, use other weights that can be easily attached to the wooden board using the weight brackets.